admacpherson/T-100-Aviation-Data/README.md

 The goal of this repository is to provide insightful analysis of aviation data using various Python tools including `numpy` and `pandas`.

 ## About the data
 The primary dataset is the U.S. DOT T-100 data for Q1 & Q2 of 2024.
 It is publicly available from the [Bureau of Transportation TranStats](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FMG).
 There are also various helper tables, sourced also from the Bereau of Transportation.
 These lookup tables translate T-100 codes into plain text.
-For example, `WAC = 15`, corresponds to the region of Rhode Island.
+For example, `WAC = 15`, corresponds to the World Area Code region of Rhode Island.
 All data used can be found in the 📁[`data`](https://github.com/admacpherson/T-100-Aviation-Data/tree/main/data) folder of this repository.

 ## Findings